 The following guide provides a concise step-by-step procedure to setup a typical control valve using the Generic Lite application profile and does not describe all the features the Expert software is capable of.
-For a complete explanation of functions see the Exlar Software Manual.
+For a complete explanation of functions see the Exlar Software Manual found at www.exlar.com.